 Front control ranges are designed to replace a regular freestanding range.
 Unlike a slide-in, front control ranges have finished sides.
 They can be placed at the end of your cabinets.
 However, front controls have a seam, so spillover between the counter and range can occur.

 Most manufacturers now produce front control.
 Samsung and Bosch are the main companies manufacturing slide-ins.

-Simple rule: Slide-ins are better for new construction.
-Front controls are better for replacement.
+Here's a simple rule to remember: Slide-ins are better for new construction.
+Front controls are better for replacing an existing range.

 - M Touch controls and backlit precision knobs